The Experience Revolution is here

 The power of XLA

 An XLA never replaces an SLA, both have a key function.
-SLAs will remain important, but they don’t measure Xperience (X‑Data).
-Here’s how your business can benefit from XLAs.
+XLA is a powerful new addition to the traditional SLA.
+Here’s how your business can benefit from XLA.

 SLAs work from control, XLAs work from feelings